 - Statistics for Social Science or Elementary Applied Statistics

-Social Work and Social Justice Minor
+Social Work and Social Justice Minor (Camden Campus and University College only)

-Available on the Camden campus and University College only at this time.
 The minor includes 18 credits, three required courses, and a choice of three electives.

 Required courses include the following:

 - Introduction to Social Work & Social Justice 910:220